 SARD Racing is a well-recognized name in the world of Toyota/Lexus racing and parts tuning, and rightfully so.
-SARD has long been a participant in motor racing, and has been a Toyota backed team for over 3 decades.
+SARD has long been a participant in motor racing and has been a Toyota-backed team for over 3 decades.
 SARD Racing’s efforts and long-standing partnership with Toyota has allowed them to help each other in a number of ways, most notably in the development of the world’s first racing hybrid system.

 The Toyota Hybrid Le Mans racing project has enjoyed a number of victories in the World Endurance Championship (WEC), with their first hybrid entry in 2012.
 At the time, the TS030 Hybrid was the first gasoline-hybrid racecar to compete in the WEC, yet this wasn’t Toyota’s first experimentation with hybrid racing technology.
 In 2006, SARD Racing was able to enter into the Tokachi 24-hour endurance race with a Lexus GS450h with Toyota’s support.
-The Lexus GS450h had a combined output of 341 bhp, the same as the standard roadgoing car, however the hybrid system was fitted with a capacitor as racing conditions require rapid recharging and discharging which the standard nickel-metal hydride battery would not be able to provide.
-The car able to finish the race in 17th out of 33rd place without any problems.
+The Lexus GS450h had a combined output of 341 bhp, the same as the standard roadgoing car, however, the hybrid system was fitted with a capacitor as racing conditions require rapid recharging and discharging which the standard nickel-metal hydride battery would not be able to provide.
+The car was able to finish the race in 17th out of 33rd place without any problems.

 Image Source: Toyota

 Image Source - Toyota Following the success of the GS450h, SARD and Toyota used the precious data taken from the 2006 Tokachi race to develop a fully purpose-built racing hybrid system for the 2007 season.
-The racecar used for this race started out in life as a GT500 Specification MK4 Toyota Supra which was equipped with a naturally aspirated 480PS 4.5L V8, however the hybrid system added a 150kw motor/generator unit (MGU) across the rear axle and two 10kW in each front wheel, effectively making the car all-wheel drive.
-Although the power available to the front wheels was miniscule, its main advantage was being able to recover energy at more locations.
+The racecar used for this race started out in life as a GT500 Specification MK4 Toyota Supra which was equipped with a naturally aspirated 480PS 4.5L V8, however, the hybrid system added a 150kw motor/generator unit (MGU) across the rear axle and two 10kW in each front wheel, effectively making the car all-wheel drive.
+Although the power available to the front wheels was minuscule, its main advantage was being able to recover energy at more locations.
 Instead of a heavy hybrid battery like the one used in the GS450h, only the fast-acting capacitor was used for storing and supplying electrical power, allowing the Supra to weigh in at just 1,080 kg.

 Image Source: Toyota